 • Campers will wash their hands for 20 seconds with soap and water upon entering the Zoo

-• All high touch surfaces will be sanitized at least every four (4) hours with disinfectant wipes and a sanitize log will be kept and monitored by camp supervisors
+• All high touch surfaces will be sanitized daily with disinfectant wipes and a sanitize log will be kept and monitored by camp supervisors

 • Children or staff shall not share cups, utensils, bottles, etc.